kubeshop/tracetest/docs/docs/getting-started/docker.md

 In this quick start, OpenTelemetry Collector is used to send traces directly to Tracetest.
 If you have an existing trace data source, [read here](../configuration/overview.md).
 :::

-## 1. Create a Docker Compose config
+## 1. Create a Docker Compose Config

 Create a `docker-compose.yaml` file: